 Since “the right of the people to alter or abolish [our government], and to institute new government” is proclaimed in a key portion of the Declaration of Independence, and since this right was reaffirmed eleven years later when the Constitution opened with “We the People of the United States, in Order to form a more perfect Union ... do ordain and establish this Constitution for the United States of America,” you could say this right is part of our national DNA.

 This right is referred to as the theory of popular sovereignty.
 Moreover, this theory wasn’t just specific to Jefferson’s thinking.
 It was a consensus notion among the Founding Fathers.
-Consider for example what Edmund Randolph, President of the Virginia ratifying convention, said to the delegates in 1788:
+Consider for example what Edmund Pendleton, President of the Virginia ratifying convention, said to the delegates on June 5, 1788:

 We, the people, possessing all power, form a government, such as we think will secure happiness: and suppose, in adopting this plan, we should be mistaken in the end; where is the cause of alarm on that quarter?
 In the same plan we point out an easy and quiet method of reforming what may be found amiss.
 No, but, say gentlemen, we have put the introduction of that method in the hands of our servants, who will interrupt it from motives of self-interest.
 What then?...
 Who shall dare to resist the people?
 No, we will assemble in Convention; wholly recall our delegated powers, or reform them so as to prevent such abuse; and punish those servants who have perverted powers, designed for our happiness, to their own emolument.